Vueless Docs

 • Locally using the component’s config prop.

-• Locally using the component’s class attribute (highest priority)
+• Locally using the component’s class attribute.

 Component global styling